Infisical/infisical/README.md

 <img src="/img/infisical_github_repo.png" width="100%" alt="Dashboard" />

-**[Infisical](https://infisical.com)** is an open source tool to help teams manage and sync environment variables across their development workflow and infrastructure.
-It's designed to be simple and end-to-end encrypted.
-You can start with just 1 line of code within 10 minutes.
+**[Infisical](https://infisical.com)** is an open source, E2EE tool to help teams manage and sync environment variables across their development workflow and infrastructure.
+It's designed to be simple and take minutes to get going.

-- **User-Friendly Dashboard** to manage your organization's environment variables within projects
+- **User-Friendly Dashboard** to manage your team's environment variables within projects
 - **[Language-Agnostic CLI](https://infisical.com/docs/CLI)** that pulls and injects environment variables into your local workflow
 - **[Complete control over your data](https://infisical.com/docs/self_host_overview)** - host it yourself on any infrastructure
 - **Navigate Multiple Environments** per project (e.g. development, staging, production, etc.)
 - **Personal/Shared** scoping for environment variables
 - **[Integrations](https://infisical.com/docs/Heroku)** with CI/CD and production infrastructure (Heroku available, more coming soon)
-- **[1-Click Deploy](https://infisical.com/docs/linux)** to Digital Ocean (other providers coming soon)
+- 🔜 **[1-Click Deploy](https://infisical.com/docs/linux)** to Digital Ocean and Heroku
-- 🔜 **Authentication/Authorization** for projects (read/write controls coming soon)
+- 🔜 **Authentication/Authorization** for projects (read/write controls soon)
-- 🔜 **Automatic Secret Rotation** (coming soon)
+- 🔜 **Automatic Secret Rotation**
 - 🔜 **2FA** (coming soon)
-- 🔜 **Access Logs** (coming soon)
+- 🔜 **Access Logs**
-- 🔜 **Slack Integration & MS Teams** integrations (coming soon)
+- 🔜 **Slack Integration & MS Teams** integrations

 And more.

 ## What's cool about this?

-Infisical is the first open-source end-to-end encrypted secret manager that takes less than 10 minutes to setup.
+Infisical is simple, E2EE, and (soon to be) complete.

+We're on a mission to make secret management more accessible to everyone — that means building for developers, not just security teams.

-Yes.
-There are other secret managers out there.
-Some of them are incredibly complicated - they were built for security teams, not developers.
-The other ones are not end-to-end encrypted, and because of that they can read your secrets.
-If you care about efficiency and security at the same time - Infisical is right for you.
+If you care about efficiency and security, then Infisical is right for you.

-On top of that, Infisical is one of the few open source solutions.
 Need any integrations or want a new feature?
-You can [create an issue for us](https://github.com/Infisical/infisical/issues) or contribute directly!
-This is the power of open-source. :)
+Feel free to [create an issue](https://github.com/Infisical/infisical/issues) or [contribute](https://infisical.com/docs/contributing) directly to the repository.

 ## Contributing

 For full documentation, visit [infisical.com/docs](https://infisical.com/docs).

-Whether it's big or small, we ❤️ contributions.
-Check out our guide to see how to [get started](./DEVELOPERS.md).
+Whether it's big or small, we love contributions ❤️ Check out our guide to see how to [get started](./DEVELOPERS.md).

 Not sure where to get started?
 [Book a free, non-pressure pairing sessions with one of our teammates](mailto:tony@infisical.com?subject=Pairing%20session&body=I'd%20like%20to%20do%20a%20pairing%20session!)!